jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 | Join           | [$lookup](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/)|
 | ACID Transactions | [ACID Transactions](https://docs.mongodb.com/manual/core/write-operations-atomicity/#multi-document-transactions)|

-The main difference is that in MongoDB collections represent a collection of [JSON](https://www.json.org/) documents.
+The main difference is that in MongoDB, collections represent a group of [JSON](https://www.json.org/) documents.
 There are no constraints on the structure of the JSON inserted.
 Each new document inserted can vary in the number of fields and their sub-structure compared to their predecessors.
+##Create
 Lets look at how we insert JSON documents into MongoDB.

 First lets start a local single instance of `mongod` using [m](https://github.com/aheckmann/m).